Jack Antonoff: Steel Train and Fun. (2001–2015)

 In 2008, Nate Ruess (formerly the frontman of the Format) asked Antonoff to join him and Andrew Dost (formerly of Anathallo) in a new band, which became Fun.
-Antonoff was already well acquainted with Ruess and Dost, as their former bands had all toured together.
+Antonoff was already well acquainted with Ruess and Dost, as their former bands had all toured together, meeting at a show at Club Krome on June 11, 2003.
 The new band released its debut album, Aim and Ignite, in 2009.
-Fun's second album, Some Nights (2012), produced the band's first number-one hit single, "We Are Young" (featuring Janelle Monae).
+Fun's second album, Some Nights (2012), produced the band's first number-one hit single, "We Are Young".
 The song was co-written by Antonoff with Ruess, Dost, and Jeff Bhasker.
-Fun. then played with their musical heroes Queen in September 2013 at the iHeartRadio Music Festival, which was held at the MGM Grand Garden Arena in Las Vegas, Nevada.
+Fun. then played with their musical heroes Queen in September 2013 at the iHeartRadio Music Festival, which was held at the MGM Grand Garden Arena in Las Vegas.
 Antonoff played Brian May's guitar during the rehearsal, which he described as the "most surreal experience ever."
 The band then released a free six-song EP in December 2013, titled Before Shane Went to Bangkok: Fun.
 Live in the USA.

-Bleachers
+Bleachers (2014–present)

 Antonoff announced a solo project called Bleachers in February 2014.
 Antonoff stated in June 2014 that the project had been a consideration for around 10 years, and the name was inspired by the "disconnected, darker side" of suburban youth and John Hughes movies, which were "tied to a time when big songs were great songs."
 The songs for the debut Bleachers album were mostly written on Antonoff's laptop computer in hotel rooms during a Fun. world tour.

 The Huffington Post published a positive review of Bleachers' first single, "I Wanna Get Better"—released on February 18—calling it the "catchiest song of 2014," while Time proclaimed, "[Bleachers] is more fun than Fun."
 Antonoff revealed the intent behind the debut single in a Rolling Stone interview:

-Antonoff explained to Rolling Stone that, while the song might sound joyous, "it's very desperate" and, like many of the other songs on the album is about loss.
-Antonoff worked with producers John Hill and Vince Clarke on the Bleachers studio album, as he sought to create "massive, beautiful pop songs that sound fuckin' cool."
+Antonoff told Rolling Stone that while the song may sound joyous, "it's very desperate" and, like many of the other songs on the album is about loss.
+Antonoff worked with producers John Hill and Vince Clarke on the Bleachers studio album, as he sought to create "massive, beautiful pop songs that sound __ cool."
 The completed album, Strange Desire, was released in July 2014, and "I Wanna Get Better" peaked at number one on the U.S. Alternative charts during the same week.
 In regard to Strange Desire, Antonoff said:

 "I Wanna Get Better" was eventually named number 18 in Rolling Stone's 50 Best Songs of 2014, with the publication describing the song as "therapy rock" that is "as fun as it is cathartic".
 Antonoff released Bleachers' second album Gone Now on June 2, 2017.
 Its lead single "Don't Take the Money" peaked at number 2 on Alternative Radio.
+On July 30, 2021, he released Take The Sadness Out Of Saturday Night.
+Bleachers' self-titled fourth studio album was released on March 8, 2024, being preceded by the release of four singles: "Modern Girl", "Alma Mater", "Tiny Moves", and "Me Before You".